Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/raw-audio.md

 -   Save power.

     If audio playback has stopped for a long time, such as because the screen has switched off or there is no audio data, call the `Unprepare()` method of the `Tizen.Multimedia.AudioPlayback` class to pause the stream and save power.
-The device cannot go into the sleep mode while the `Tizen.Multimedia.AudioPlayback` instance is in the `Running` state.
+The device cannot go into sleep mode while the `Tizen.Multimedia.AudioPlayback` instance is in the `Running` state.

 <a name="record_pcm"></a>
-## Audio Input
+## Audio input

 You can enable your application to record uncompressed audio from a microphone-type input device.
 You can [record audio synchronously](#simple_recording) with the [Tizen.Multimedia.AudioCapture](/application/dotnet/api/TizenFX/latest/api/Tizen.Multimedia.AudioCapture.html) class, or [do it asynchronously](#async_recording) with the [Tizen.Multimedia.AsyncAudioCapture](/application/dotnet/api/TizenFX/latest/api/Tizen.Multimedia.AsyncAudioCapture.html) class.

 Audio data is captured periodically.
 To receive the audio PCM data from the input device, you must implement the audio capture interface to notify the application of audio data events, such as when the audio data buffer is full.

 Before recording audio, you must define the PCM data settings.
-For more information, see [Audio Output](#play_pcm).
+For more information, see [audio output](#play_pcm).

 ## Prerequisites